 B Shed Opening Hours:

 Convenient Northport is the locals’ departure point of choice, with 400-plus secure car parks at reasonable daily rates, plus drive-up luggage drop and a fully licensed kiosk.
 If you’ll be arriving under your own steam, Northport is for you.
+Plus from Saturday 6th June 2020, we are offering FREE parking for same day and extended stay parking at our Northport terminal.

-Note that there’s no public transport to Northport and the Fremantle Port Authority doesn’t permit cycling in the Rouse Head precinct (there’s no safe cycle lane).
+Note that there’s no public transport to Northport and the Fremantle Port Authority doesn’t permit cycling in the Rous Head precinct (there’s no safe cycle lane).
 Cyclists should ride and/or catch the train to B Shed at Victoria Quay instead.

 Northport Opening Hours: